 Following the war, MacGregor was awarded the Efficiency Decoration, given for his service in both World Wars.
 He returned to Powell River and established his own business at Cranberry Lake.

-MacGregor died in Powell River, British Columbia on 9 June 1952.
+MacGregor died in Powell River, British Columbia on June 9, 1952.

-Gravesite: He is buried at the Cranberry Lake Cemetery in Powell River.
+Gravesite: He was buried in Cranberry Lake Cemetery, Powell River, British Columbia, a small flat marker being placed over his grave.